jfmatth/home-charts/cert-manager/README.md

 # Certmanager in Talos install

-- We already have the Kubernetes gateway api CRDs installed
+- We already have the Kubernetes gateway api CRDs installed from Cilium

 ```
 helm install `